calvinfarias/REST-tmplAPI/README.md

 [![License](https://img.shields.io/badge/license-MIT-black.svg)](../master/LICENSE)
 ![Language](https://img.shields.io/badge/language-Python-blue.svg)

-This is a REST API template for a specific task.
+This is a REST API made for a specific task.
 The only requirement is that it must have an endpoint that inserts an arbitrary `key: value` pair over a request's header.
 It's unclear if it's in the Response's header or the Request's header, even though it is intuitive to assume it's the former.

+This repository will remain as a template for future references / FastAPI developments.

 ### INSTALLING